adriangalera/adriangalera.github.io/src/content/blog/2022-07-22-leaflet-load-gpx.md

 ---
-title: Load GPX in leaflet
-description: Following up from the previous article about implementing the fog of war in leaflet, I want to be able to load a GPX file and display it in the map
-category: js
-tags: [leaflet, javascript, browser, gis, gpx]
 excerpt_separator: <!--more-->
-heroImage: '../../assets/img/posts/leaflet-load-gpx/featured-image.jpg'
-pubDate: 2022-07-22
 slug: leaflet-load-gpx
+heroImage: /src/assets/img/posts/leaflet-load-gpx/featured-image.jpg
+category: js
+description: >-
+  Following up from the previous article about implementing the fog of war in leaflet, I want to be able to load a GPX file and display it in the map
+pubDate: 2022-07-22T00:00:00.000Z
+tags:
+  - leaflet
+  - javascript
+  - browser
+  - gis
+  - gpx
+title: Load GPX in leaflet
 ---

 Following up from the previous article about implementing the fog of war in leaflet, I want to be able to load a GPX file and display it in the map.